EzekielSEGUN/Note-Pad/Note-Pad/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.

+Use the following command to create a new workspace via CMD: ng new Note-Pad

 Install the In-memory Web API package from npm with the following command: npm install angular-in-memory-web-api --save

 ## Development server